Style Spotlight: Feed-In Braids

 Feed-in braiding is a technique in which you give the illusion that the braids are growing right out of your head by slowly transitioning from a small braid to a thicker, longer braid.
 Some people have just two braids while others have a head full in different sizes.
 Because they’re braids, you can add accessories like thread, dread cuffs, and even beads to create different looks.
 If you really know what you’re doing, the possibilities are astronomical.

 What kind of Hair do you Need for Feed-In Braids?

 The great thing about feed-in braids is that you don’t have to use any one type of specific hair type.
-While some people prefer the long, straight Kanekaelon like what is commonly used by Xpressions, others prefer to use deep wave or curly hair like what you see with Freetress.
+While some people prefer the long, straight Kanekaelon, others prefer to use deep wave or curly.
+There's also pre stretched kanekaelon hair.
 Ultimately, it all depends on if you want your ends to be loose or not.
-If you do choose to have lose ends, you may do best with a curlier texture.
-Although it is possible that feed-in braids can be done with human hair, most stylist elect to use synthetic.
+If you do choose to have loose ends, you may do best with a curlier texture.
+Although it is possible that feed-in braids can be done with human hair, most stylists elect to use synthetic.